kdlippin/klippincott-photography/gallery/color/index.md

     location: ../reflections
 ---

-Of course we can go to Home Depot and look at a wall full of every color in the world.
+Of course we can go to Home Depot and look at a wall full of color.
 We can order it and paint anything we want any color we want, but its a beautiful thing when we just stumble upon it.